JohnGibbs6526/PacificTrailsPractice.github.io/README.md

-# PacificTrailsPractice.github.io
+# SistersClarinetPractice.github.io
-For the HTML/CSS assignment "Pacific Trails".
+For the HTML/CSS assignment "Competency Project"